ethereum/ethereum-org-website/src/content/decentralization/index.md

 Decentralization is a way to create systems in which no individual or group can unilaterally make major decisions, especially not when it hurts the other participants.
 You can use this principle to build things in the fields of finance, architecture, art, communications, government, and — you guessed it — computer science.

 In basic terms: Nobody is in charge, but things still work.
+Rules without rulers.

 For example, no one person controls the Ethereum network.
 It works based on the rules set out in the code/protocol which no single person has the authority to change.
 In contrast, Amazon Web Services could decide to stop providing server space to any of its clients upon suspected violation of any of a number of terms in its draconian and mutable user-agreement contract.

 In any case, here are some of the characteristics that decentralized systems might have:

-- **Resistant to censorship**: No ability to unilaterally control what gets published.
+- **Resistant to censorship**: Reduced ability to unilaterally control what gets published.
-- **High security**: Open systems need to resist inevitable bad actors.
+- **High security**: Open systems are built to resist inevitable bad actors.
 - **Permissionless participation**: Very basic criteria for participation, often outside of the control of the system (i.e. access to an internet connection).
-- **Privacy and/or anonymity**: Participants can interact effectively, but not personally identify others.
+- **Pseudonymity or anonymity**: Participants in the system can usually interact without exposing their identities.
 - **Community control**: The people who use, operate, and maintain the system all have significant input.
 - **Rules that everyone can see**: Everyone can audit the system (open source).
+People can copy the rules, modify them, and start new systems (free).
 - **Deterministic**: The rules produce the same outcome given the same input.
 - **Public records**: A history of how the system has operated is held by multiple participants.

+Decentralization is a question of degrees.
+For a short and sweet explanation, check out this 2-minute video by [Andreas Antonopoulos](https://www.youtube.com/watch?v=NG4u55e3SYo).
+His RIPCORD analogy is a good rule of thumb for judging how open and decentralized a blockchain project really is.

 ## Why is decentralization important? {#why-decentralize}